-If a plan’s benefits are changed or a plan is curtailed, the resulting change in the benefit relating to past service or the gain or loss on the curtailment is recognised directly in profit or loss.
+If a plan’s benefits are changed or a plan is curtailed, the resulting change in the benefit relating to past service or the gain or loss on the curtailment is recognised directly in net profit for the year.
 The Group recognises gains and losses from the settlement of a defined benefit plan at the date of the settlement.

 Other long-term employee benefits

 The Group’s net obligation with regard to long-term employee benefits comprises the future benefits that the employees have earned in return for work performed in the current and in earlier periods.
 These benefits are discounted to determine their present value.
-Remeasurements are recorded in profit or losses in the period in which they arise.
+Remeasurements are recognised in profit or loss in the period in which they arise.

 6. Income taxes

-Actual tax is the expected tax liability or tax receivable on taxable income for the financial year or the tax loss on the basis of interest rates that are valid on the reporting date or will soon be valid, plus all adjustments of the tax liability relating to previous years.
+Actual tax is the expected tax liability or tax receivable on taxable income for the financial year or the tax loss on the basis of interest rates that apply on the reporting date or will soon apply, plus all adjustments of the tax liability relating to previous years.
 Actual tax liabilities include all tax liabilities resulting from the determination of dividends.

-Deferred tax is recognised with regard to temporary differences between the carrying amounts of assets and liabilities for Group accounting purposes and the amounts used for tax purposes.
+Deferred taxes are recognised with regard to temporary differences between the carrying amounts of assets and liabilities for Group financial accounting purposes and the amounts used for tax purposes.
 Deferred taxes are not recognised for:

-- Temporary differences on the first-time recognition of assets or liabilities in the event of a transaction that is not a business combination and that affects neither accounting profit before taxes nor taxable profit,
+- Temporary differences on the first-time recognition of assets or liabilities in the event of a transaction that is not a business combination and that affects neither net profit before taxes nor taxable income,

-- Temporary differences in connection with shares in subsidiaries, associated companies and jointly controlled entities, provided the Group is able to control the timing of the reversal of the temporary differences and it is probable that they will not reverse in the foreseeable future,
+- Temporary differences in connection with shares in subsidiaries, associates and jointly controlled entities, provided the Group is able to control the timing of the reversal of the temporary differences and it is probable that they will not reverse in the foreseeable future,

 - Taxable temporary differences on the first-time recognition of goodwill.